Tonga, Western Samoa, Polynesia

 Dozens of other Tongan passengers slowly followed, waving to family and friends on the balcony overlooking the airport.

-Between them, the exaggerated and rounded size of the people stood out once again. not the tupenus and os kofu-tupenus – the traditional striped skirts – disguised the bulk of the figures, many of them over 90, 100 or even more kilos.
+Between them, the exaggerated and rounded size of the people stood out once again. not the tupenus and the kofu-tupenus – the traditional striped skirts – disguised the bulk of the figures, many of them over 90, 100 or even more kilos.

 As we explore the city and island of Tongatapu around, we realized how widespread overweight and population size were.
 And how, over time, it had accumulated from the top of its dynastic sphere.